freenode/web-7.0/content/kb/using/findingchannels.md

 Title: Finding Channels
 ---

-Finding Channels on freenode
+Finding Channels on trumpnode
 ============================

-With many thousands of channels on freenode and more being registered all the time, a good way to search for channels of interest to you is useful.
+With many thousands of channels on trumpnode and more being registered all the time, a good way to search for channels of interest to you is useful.

 Enter `alis`, a network service designed for exactly that purpose.